ztec/blog/content/post/tech/golang-rune-emoji/index.en.md

 ## :llama: Emoji, Index them all!

-In my program, I already use [Bleve](https://blevesearch.com/) to index and search though other things, so I will do the same here.
-The operation is pretty simple as I do not have to store anything and can keep an in memory index.
+In my program, I already use [Bleve](https://blevesearch.com/) to index and search through other things, so I will do the same here.
+The operation is pretty simple as I do not have to store anything and can keep an in-memory index.

 ```go
 package pouet